padrinobook/padrinobook/01-introduction.md

 Why another book about how to develop an application in Rails?
 But hold, this book should give you a basic introduction how to develop a web application with [Padrino](http://www.padrinorb.com/).
 Padrino is "The Elegant Ruby Web Framework".
-It is based on [Sinatra](http://www.sinatrarb.com/ "Sinatra"), which is build upon [Rails](http://rubyonrails.org/), and has some really nice features which makes it easier to create web application with less code and more fun than with its father Rails.
+Padrino is based upon [Sinatra](http://www.sinatrarb.com/ "Sinatra"), which is a simple a Domain Specific Language (DSL) for quickly creating , and has some really nice features which makes it easier to create web applications with less code and more fun than with its father Rails.
 To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon Sinatra".

 ## Motivation

-My motivation is to provide an up-to-date documentation of Padrino.
+My motivation is to provide up-to-date documentation for Padrino.
 It is exceptional to Rails, providing separate branches of your favorite HTML/CSS/SQL layers and many more.
 Each of the used techniques will be described when it will be used and repeated in whole parts of the book.